Skip to main content

 The flow is single-pass — no daemon, no background services, no follow-up commands:

 1. Detects providers.
-Reads package.json (both dependencies and devDependencies).
-If neither openai nor @anthropic-ai/sdk is found, the wizard aborts cleanly and explains what to install.
+Reads package.json (both dependencies and devDependencies) for three keys: openai, @anthropic-ai/sdk, and ai (Vercel AI SDK).
+If none are found, the wizard aborts cleanly and explains what to install.

 • Minimal — metadata only (tokens, latency, cost).
 No prompts or responses captured.